 - Pour mixture into spring-form pan and smooth out the surface.
 Cover with aluminum foil, and let it set in the freezer for at least 4 hours.
 This will harden the coconut oil and set the cheesecake.
 After this time, transfer the cheesecake in the refrigerator for at least one hour before serving.
 When opening the spring-form pan, gently insert a knife along the edge of the cheesecake, so that it does not stick to the edge of the pan.

-It’s also really nice served with raw chocolate sauce (1 tbsp raw cocoa powder + 1 tbsp agave syrup + 1/2 tbsp coconut oil)
+This is really nice served with raw chocolate sauce (1 tbsp raw cocoa powder + 1 tbsp agave syrup + 1/2 tbsp coconut oil)